initia-labs/minievm/app/ibc-hooks/README.md

 `src -> dst`: Execute the ERC20Wrapper contract to wrap and do ibc-transfer

-`dst -> src`: ibc-trasfer and execute the ERC20Wrapper contract via ibc-hook
+`dst -> src`: ibc-transfer and execute the ERC20Wrapper contract via ibc-hook

 - data example